stolostron/capacity-planning/README.md

 1. number_of_days_for_storage:365.
 This the amount of days of retention in the object store.

 ### Methodology of Calculation
-1. Firstly we have to calculate how many time series do we need to persist.
+1. First, we have to calculate how many time series will we need to persist.
 This is calculated in 2 steps.
     1. Calculated Number of time series for Base 3M+3W deployment for a Cluster (based on lab data)
     1. Calcluated Number of Time series for Additional Worker Nodes
 1. Then from total number of time series, we infer